Scrivly vs. Westlaw AI

 Better together than either alone

 The firms that get the most value from AI use the right tool for each job.
-For published legal research, Westlaw\u2019s content library is hard to match.
-For everything that lives inside your firm, that is what Scrivly was built for.
+For editorial commentary and secondary sources, Westlaw is hard to match.
+For drafting, document analysis, workflow automation, and working with your own files alongside published opinions, that is what Scrivly was built for.

 Who should rely on Westlaw AI